Why You Need a Battery Monitor on a Boat

 You can put the ring end either directly on a positive battery post or on the positive bus bar (if you put it on the bus bar, you may need to replace the large ring with a smaller one).
 If you put it on a battery, you can turn the monitor off by removing the fuse, but otherwise it’ll always be on.
 This was our choice.

-Once you make all the connections, it’s time to reinstall the fuse.
+Once you make all the connections between the batteries, shunt and Victron battery monitor, it’s time to reinstall the fuse.
 When you do, the display will turn on and you’ll be prompted to enter the amp-hour capacity of the battery bank (if you are monitoring two banks, the bank you have connected to the shunt).

 At the same time, you can change the defaults for certain charge parameters and define how the monitor determines that the batteries are “fully charged.”
 You may want to change the defaults to better reflect your batteries and charging patterns, but if you don’t understand what the variables are, you can use the defaults and they’ll do a pretty good job (you can read Nigel Calder to learn more about this — I’m certainly not an expert and while I did change some of the parameters for our set up, I don’t know enough to tell others what to do).

 One parameter that probably everyone should change is the “charge efficiency” — this reflects the amount of power lost due to voltage drops and other inefficiencies in the charging circuit.
 The default is 95%.
 From everything I read, 95% is pretty optimistic for real world conditions and will lead you to believe that your batteries are down less than they really are (it has no effect on their actual state of charge, just on what the monitor reports).
 We use 85% — I’d rather err on the side of thinking our batteries are down more than they really are.